tytydraco/yessleep/out/Part_2_Theres_a_monster_following_along_Highway_67_through_Texas_we_didnt_kill_it_and_now_its_hunting_people_This_is_a_warning.md

 I shivered.
 I was still very, irrationally, scared.
 I may not know what happened to Dolly or what I was even scared of, but what I did know was that I did not want to go into that long, flat darkness outside the border provided by the lights.
 Not even for a short distance.
 Not even with my best friend by my side and a shotgun on my back.

-But I really, really didn't want to disappoint Mr. Martinez.
+But I really, really didn't want to disappoint Bob.
 He had entrusted his property to us.
 Besides, it's like I said earlier.
 Whether it was aliens or earthquakes, the cows were fed.
 The cows were taken care of.
 As farm kids to our very bones, I knew that B and I really had no choice.

 So, I used the bucket to lead the cows into the barn, where B and I put them into the stalls to ensure they all remained safe.
 I clasped the strap of the shotgun nervously while B confidently strode back out the door.